 The arboviruses (arthropod-borne viruses) are a group of viruses that are spread by mosquitoes, ticks, or sand flies.
 They have complex life cycles that depend on both the arthropod and the birds or small mammals that are their hosts.
 Birds are usually the preferred host.
 Encephalitis in horses or mules may be the first warning sign of a brewing epidemic in an area.
 Veterinarians are often the first to know.
 When humans become infected, they are generally a dead-end for the virus life cycle.
 More than 150 different arboviruses cause human illnesses.

 These viruses are common in birds and small mammals, and are accidentally spread to people who are bitten by mosquitoes, ticks, or sand flies that have fed on these infected animals.
 Dengue fever and yellow fever can be transmitted from one person to another via mosquito.
 Arboviruses tend to primarily affect the young and the elderly.
-So far, neuroinvasive West Nile infection has primarily struck the elderly, although there have been some cases reported in the young.
+So far, neuroinvasive West Nile infection has primarily struck the elderly, although there have been cases reported in the young.

 In humans, the arboviruses can produce three major syndromes: